-A small-business employer we work with was interested in offering better benefit options to their employees, as an alternative to a significant salary increase.
-By establishing a QSEHRA, the client was able to provide a tax-free benefit and still offer a smaller salary increase.
+A small business employer we work with was interested in offering better benefit options to their employees, as an alternative to a significant salary increase.
+By establishing a QSEHRA plan, the client was able to provide a tax-free benefit and still offer a smaller salary increase.
 This made it possible for full-time employees to receive greater after-tax compensation at a lesser cost to the employer, due to savings in payroll taxes.

 The employer has 12 employees, 8 of which are full-time, working at least 30 hours per week on a regular basis.
-Only full-time employees are eligible for the QSEHRA.
+Only full-time employees are eligible for the QSEHRA plan.

 - Individual medical insurance premiums.
 Allowable premiums include only those paid for non-group medical coverage that qualifies as minimum essential coverage as defined by the Affordable Care Act.
 The maximum monthly reimbursement for premiums incurred in a particular month is $200.
 Excess premiums can’t be carried over to the next month.